krishy91/express-typecsript-mongo-starter/README.md

 A starter project which uses express, typescript and mongo db

 * Uses latest available version of Typescript.
-* Mongoose for OOP operations on MongoDB
+* Mongoose for schema-based DB operations
 * Gulp is used as the task runner

 ## Installation